 - Employee Relations Cases or information related to disciplinary actions

 - System account credentials

-Sensitive data does not include information in the William and Mary directory or data that is made public by the University.
+Sensitive data does not include information in the W&M directory or data that is made public by the university.

 Rules for Managing Sensitive Data